CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 ## Install a rack controller

-When a rack controller is installed on the same host as the region API server it will register itself to it automatically.
-Otherwise it will need to be done manually.
+When a rack controller is installed on the same host as the region API server it will register itself automatically.
+Otherwise this will need to be done
+manually:

 To install and register a rack controller you can either use the Ubuntu Server ISO or work from the command line.
 See